syvb/nimiq-tip-bot/README.md

 # free-nim-bot

 ## How to add to your server
 You can [install my hosted version](https://discordapp.com/oauth2/authorize?client_id=441329117946707978&scope=bot) of this software.
 However, only admins can add bots to servers. @free-nim-bot will **not** have admin rights, though.
+You can [try it on an example server](https://discord.gg/vCYkWJc), too.

 ## How to make a self-hosted installation
 1. Install the [Nimiq compiled binary](https://nimiq.com/#downloads), on your Ubuntu/Debian system.